Lower Broadway, Newark

-Lower Broadway Neighborhood is a neighborhood located on the northern edge of the central business district in Newark, New Jersey, USA.
+Lower Broadway is a neighborhood located on the northern edge of the central business district in Newark, New Jersey, USA.

 History

 Lower Broadway is marked by the immigrant populations who have passed through the community throughout Newark's history.
 As the Italian community moved to the suburbs in the 1960s, the neighborhood became home to Puerto Rican arrivals.
 In the late 1960s, the African-American community assumed leadership positions and members of Newark's Hispanic community began to organize as well.
 They came together to address their challenges and formed Familias Unidas, which created New Jersey's first bi-lingual daycare center.
 This organization later laid the groundwork for what is now one of Lower Broadway's anchoring institutions, La Casa de Don Pedro.
 St.Michael's RC Church is located in the area on Broadway.

 Location

 Lower Broadway is a 1.2 sqmi neighborhood located on the northern fringe of Newark's central business district.
 Boundaries of the neighborhood are Interstate 280 to the south, the Passaic River to the east, 4th and Bloomfield Avenues to the north and Branch Brook Park and the Newark Light Rail to the west.